-It’s been a tumultuous period for Member for New England Barnaby Joyce, his lover Vikki Campion and his family.
+It’s been a tumultuous period for New England MP Barnaby Joyce, his family and his new partner Vikki Campion.

 He’s is a one-of-a-kind politician, let’s celebrate his Joyce-ous personality.

 1. The Big Entrance

 Showing up to Parliament House in a tractor (2005).

 Back in his senator years in Queensland, Joyce showed up to parliament house in a tractor to promote eating Australian fresh and frozen produce.

 Taking on an international superstar over two miniature dogs

 The story in short: The Pirates of the Caribbean star apparently landed his private jet back in Queensland, the customs forms were incorrectly signed as not declaring anything like the two Yorkshire terriers, Boo Boo and Pistol, being on board and entering the country either, and they were only collared when they went off to a dog grooming salon.